-Because 215,000 is obviously not evenly divisible by three.
+Because two hundred and fifteen thousand is obviously not evenly divisible by three.

 True to his word, Tesla tore up his royalty agreement.
 In doing this, the genius performed an act of unsurpassed generosity, if not pure stupidity, for that royalty agreement would have eventually yielded him well over \$17 million over the course of his life.
 By 1905 alone, the world had consumed over seven million horsepower!
-Had Tesla retained royalties, his heirs would have become megabillionaires, and every place you now see the GE logo, you would instead see the TESLA logo.
+Had Tesla retained royalties, his heirs would have become megabillionaires, and every place you now see the GE logo, you would instead see a TESLA logo.